ktoddbrown/CoSoDat/README.md

 # Under development

-Organic carbon fraction and loss on ignition should be considered under development at this point.
+Organic carbon fraction, loss on ignition, and geolocation should be considered under development at this point.

 # Future plan